-Shaw has led Rose-Hulman to five NCAA Division III Tournament appearances, four regular-season conference championships and three conference tournament titles in his 19 years as head coach of the Engineers.
+Jim Shaw has led Rose-Hulman to six NCAA Division III Tournament appearances, five regular-season conference championships and four conference tournament titles in his 20 years as head coach of the Fightin' Engineers.

-Shaw, the 14th head men's basketball coach in school history, also served as Rose-Hulman's men's golf coach and has won a pair of league Coach of the Year honors on the links.
+Recognized by his peers as one of the top coaches in the NCAA Midwest Region, Shaw has been named Conference Coach of the Year five times during his Rose-Hulman era.
+He also served as Rose-Hulman's men's golf coach earlier in his career and won a pair of league Coach of the Year honors on the links.

 "My goal is to have a great program, one which is always near the top of the league and is competing for a tournament berth.
 With our conference championships and NCAA appearances, we are proud of our accomplishments but are trying to take the program to the next level," said Shaw.